 About

-Becky's feature documentary FASHION REIMAGINED about sustainable fashion pioneer Amy Powney premiered at Tribeca and earned a British Independent Film Award nomination for Best Debut Director.
+Her feature documentary FASHION REIMAGINED about sustainable fashion pioneer Amy Powney premiered at Tribeca and earned a British Independent Film Award nomination for Best Debut Director.
 “A must-watch not just for the fashion industry but for everyone who wears clothes,” according to The Guardian, FASHION REIMAGINED was a top 10 documentary at the UK box office and is streaming on Sky and NOW in the UK and available globally.
 It has also been integrated into numerous school curriculums as a teaching tool for climate education and sustainable design.

 Becky’s work has been supported by the British Film Institute, Doc Society, the Climate Story Fund, Rogovy Foundation, Hot Docs Dealmaker, IDFA Forum and the BIFA Springboard Scheme.
 She is a voting member of BIFA and the Film Independent Spirit Awards (23 years and counting!).